armenak/DataDefender/README.md

 Features
 --------
 1. Identifies sensitive personal data.
-2. Creates plan (XML document) to define what columns and how should be anonymized.
+2. Creates plan (XML document) to define what columns should be anonymized and how.
 3. Anonymizes the data.
 4. Platform-independent.
-5. Supports Oracle,MS SQL Server,MySQL, and PostgreSQL.
+5. Supports Oracle, MariaDB/MySQL, MS SQL Server, and PostgreSQL.
 Work in progress for DB2.
-6. This tool can help you on GDPR.
+6. This tool can help you be GDPR-compliant.

 Prerequisites
 ----------------